U-AMC/FAST_LIO_LOCALIZATION-ROS-NOETIC/README.md

 ## 1. Features
 - Realtime 3D global localization in a pre-built point cloud map.
-  By fusing low-frequency global localization (about 0.5~0.2Hz), and high-frequency odometry from FAST-LIO, the entire system is computationally efficient.
+  By fusing low-frequency global localization (about 0.5~0.2Hz), and high-frequency, drift-robust odometry from POINT-LIO, the entire system is computationally efficient.

 <div align="center"><img src="doc/demo.gif" width=90% /></div>